-22-01 - Internal Control Over Financial Reporting for the Internal Accounts
+23-01 - Internal Control Over Financial Reporting for the Internal Accounts

 Condition-Effective internal controls over financial reporting require that the financial accounting and reporting systems utilized by individual locations at which Internal Accounts transactions are processed be capable of producing accurate, verifiable, and auditable balance data for asset, liability, revenue, and expense accounts.
-During our audit of the Internal Accounts, we noted that the financial accounting system for Lively Technical College, FOCUS, is insufficient for the purposes of maintaining such required financial records.
-It was noted that FOCUS is incapable of producing an accurate trial balance, maintaining accurate subsidiary ledgers for accounts receivable and accounts payable balances, or producing sufficiently detailed and complete reports which would allow for the derivation of these balances.
-As a result of the implementation of Governmental Accounting Standards Board (GASB) Statement No. 84 during the prior fiscal year, internal accounts which are now required to be reported as special revenue funds, rather than fiduciary funds, are required to present a statement of revenues, expenses, and changes in fund balance, whereas only a statement of fiduciary net position was required in the past.
-The FOCUS system is incapable of complying with these new reporting requirements in its current state.
+During our audit of the Internal Accounts, we noted that the financial accounting system for Lively Technical College, FOCUS, is insufficient for the purposes of maintaining such required financial records and does not communicate with the District's financial reporting system.
+It was noted that FOCUS is incapable of producing an accurate trial balance, maintaining accurate subsidiary ledgers for accounts receivable and accounts payable balances, or producing sufficiently detailed and complete reports which would allow for the direct derivation of these balances.
+Pursuant to Governmental Accounting Standards Board (GASB) Statement No. 84, the Internal Accounts is required to be reported as a special revenue fund and to present a statement of revenues, expenses, and changes in fund balance.
+The FOCUS system is incapable of complying with these reporting requirements in its current state.